awesome-reveal/react-awesome-reveal/README.md

 [React Reveal Next](https://github.com/dennismorello/react-reveal-next) is a library for React apps written in TypeScript that adds reveal animations using the Intersection Observer API to detect when the elements appear in the viewport.
 It then uses [react-animated-css](https://github.com/digital-flowers/react-animated-css) to execute the animations on the GPU.

-This library has been inspired by [React Reveal](https://github.com/rnosov/react-reveal), which has more features but it is heavier and less performant.
+This project has been inspired by [React Reveal](https://github.com/rnosov/react-reveal), which is good and mature but it is no longer maintained and it uses synchronous listeners on scroll and window resize events.
+Instead, this library asynchronously detects when an observed element enters or exits the viewport, which leads to more fluid interactions.

 ## Installation